larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-2-plunging_into_build.md

 Outline:

+  - [_Question_:] I often hear about builds and webpack in conjunction with React, what is that about?
   - Transition to a build (compile) process is a big change
     - Most historical JavaScript, like reference, are human readable files
     - At some time building has been around for specialty purposes